Masters of Evil: Doctor Octopus' Masters of Evil

 The fifth incarnation was organized by Doctor Octopus, but bore little resemblance to previous incarnations.
 Its roster included Gargantua, Jackhammer, Oddball, Powderkeg, and Puff Adder, in addition to former members Absorbing Man, Shocker, Titania, and Yellowjacket.
-Doctor Octopus used this incarnation of the Masters of Evil to steal the technology of the Avengers and ended up initially fighting the original Guardians of the Galaxy, a superhero group from an alternate future timeline.
-Then they fought with the Guardians against an army of doppelgangers.
-After the doppelgangers were defeated and rendered inert by Galactus, Doctor Still wanted to raid the Avengers Headquarters.
-When Gargantua, Puff Adder, and Shocker became sympathetic towards the Guardians of the Galaxy, they turned on Doctor Octopus who fled.
+Doctor Octopus uses this incarnation of the Masters of Evil to steal the technology of the Avengers and ends up fighting the original Guardians of the Galaxy, a superhero group from an alternate future timeline.
+When Gargantua, Puff Adder, and Shocker become sympathetic towards the Guardians of the Galaxy, they turn on Doctor Octopus, who flees.